My work is about the body.

 Are there scholarships available?

-Yes!
+Scholarships are available for the workshop only, not for lessons or the course.
 I accept applications on a rolling basis, so there are quite a few applicants from previous cycles, but if you need financial help, please reach out and I will do everything I can to help.
 Doing this work shouldn't be prohibitively expensive, so I have tried to price the workshop fairly.
 If you're able to pay 50%, please let me know in your application, it would be much appreciated.
 Though scholarships are awarded to many different kinds of people, preference is given to BIPOC, trans and non-binary folks, people in bigger bodies, and people with disabilities.
 Please fill out this questionnaire to apply.
 Scholarships for the self-paced course are not available.

 Not at all.
 Body shame lives in people of all shapes, sizes, genders, and ages.
 While the workshop does have a focus on marginalized bodies and primarily centers fat experiences, I find that examining and working to dismantle our internalized anti-fat bias is something that benefits our collective liberation.
 Regardless of our own size, we are conditioned to see larger bodies as a moral failure and to fear fatness—usually under the guise of beauty, desirability, and "health".
 Those fears and anxieties lead to body shame, body dysmorphia, and disordered eating for people of all sizes.
+Worst of all, it robs us of our time, our energy, and our ability to be present.

 I have found that using my own lived experience is the most helpful and authentic way to facilitate this work.
 If you are somebody, you are a babe!
 And you deserve to feel radical self love!